CabStone Main Logo

-Building outdoor spaces that endure requires selecting moisture-resistant materials, employing precision craftsmanship, and maintaining protective finishes to resist weathering and extend structural lifespan.
+Building outdoor living spaces that endure requires selecting moisture-resistant materials, employing precision craftsmanship, and maintaining protective finishes to resist weathering and extend structural lifespan.

 Whether you're planning an outdoor kitchen, automated pergola, or pool house, the decisions you make during construction determine whether your investment lasts 10 years or 40.
 As contractors who've worked on hundreds of outdoor projects in the Boston area, we've seen firsthand what separates structures that age gracefully from those that deteriorate prematurely.